Civil Brand: Plot

-At night, Lil’ Mama becomes very ill and the other convicts are concerned about her and her child's health.
-No officers come to help and Frances, who was a nurse, takes care of Lil’ Mama throughout the night.
+At night, Lil' Mama becomes very ill and the other convicts are concerned about her and her child's health.
+No officers come to help and Frances, who was a nurse, takes care of Lil' Mama throughout the night.
 During that night, Frances has a connecting conversation with both Nikki and Wet about why they were in jail.
 Wet shot a track runner who was sleeping with her boyfriend/husband in broad daylight and in front of 12 witnesses.
 Frances is then asked why she is in there and she explains that her husband was beating her, so she had finally had enough and shot him, landing her in prison.
 As Wet argues Frances' innocence, Nikki comments on why she was locked up for protecting herself.
-The next day in the sweatshop, Nikki thanks Frances for helping Lil’ Mama and returns her necklace.
+The next day in the sweatshop, Nikki thanks Frances for helping Lil' Mama and returns her necklace.
 The ladies receive bad news that Frances was denied an appeal, Nikki's children would not come to visit, and Wet gets a citation for creating a petition to end the prison's harsh working conditions.
 Also, Aisha returns after recovering from being stabbed.
 She and Nikki have an exchange of words when Aisha makes an insulting comment about Nikki's mother, tempting Nikki to fight her but is quickly broken up by close guards.

-Frances, Nikki, Wet, and Lil’ Mama now friends, sneak off to the kitchen where they share food and wine.
+Frances, Nikki, Wet, and Lil' Mama now friends, sneak off to the kitchen where they share food and wine.
 They witness Dease secretly place a small bomb in the kitchen which goes off and alarms the other officers.
 As a result, Dease blames the incident on the inmates and has the kitchen rebuilt.
 After placing the prison on lockdown, Nelson approaches Dease, angry about the explosion and Wet's petition.
 Nelson states that he was informed that Dease created the explosion and threatens to fire Dease if he attempts any secret plans again.

 During a cell search, Officer Banks enters Wet's room and begins to damage her belongings, causing an altercation between Wet and Banks and Wet being taken to solitary confinement.
-When she returns, Wet and the other inmates collaborate and create another petition in a few days to present to Miller (Chris Dodson), a man that Nelson hopes will invest in the prison's cheap labor.
-When Miller arrives to the workstation where the inmates are, Frances stands and reads the inmates’ demands for better working conditions and Nikki proceeds in giving the petition to Miller.
+When she returns, Wet and the other inmates collaborate and create another petition in a few days to present to Miller, a man that Nelson hopes will invest in the prison's cheap labor.
+When Miller arrives to the workstation where the inmates are, Frances stands and reads the inmates' demands for better working conditions and Nikki proceeds in giving the petition to Miller.
 Dease and Banks begin to hit Frances and Nikki and take them to solitary confinement where they stay for 6 days.
 During this period, they share stories and Frances helps Nikki overcome the temptation of snorting the cocaine that Dease takes to her room.
 They are let out and return to their routine.
 During a visit from her sister, Frances discovers that her daughter Maxine has been killed in a gang shooting.